etsryn/Linear-Regression/Predictive Learning Model 2/README.md

 - `model_plot_all_direction.py`: Python script containing the code that generates and saves the Surface of Regression `SOR` and showcasing in all directions in form of (`.gif`)
 - `model_plot_bi_direction.py`: Python script containing the code that generates and saves the Surface of Regression `SOR` and showcasing 2 alternating directions in form of (`.gif`)
 - `linear_regression_model.pkl`: Trained model, serialized and saved using **Pickle** to allow reuse without re-training.
+- `requirements.txt`: A text file containing package dependencies of the entire program.

 ---